Leona Naess (album)

-Leona Naess is a 2003 self-titled album by Leona Naess.
-Leona Naess is Naess' third album, and the first of hers to be produced Geffen Records.
-The album was a critical success, receiving a four and a half star ranking from Allmusic, and was chosen as one of Allmusics Album Picks.
-One of the tracks, Christmas, also appeared on the Music from the OC: Mix 3, and the album reached 43 on the TopHeatseekers chart in 2003.
+Leona Naess is the third album by Leona Naess, released in 2003.
+It is her first to be released through Geffen Records.
+The album was a critical success, receiving a four-and-a-half star rating from AllMusic, and was chosen as one of AllMusic's Album Picks.
+One of the tracks, "Christmas", also appeared on the Music from the OC: Mix 3, and the album reached 43 on the US Top Heatseekers chart in 2003.

-A promotion-only version of the album packaged with its commercial release included a bonus DVD featuring interviews with Leona and footage of the recording sessions.
-The package also included a heart-shaped metal locket, a pressed leaf and a pencil sketch of Leona.
+A promotion-only version of the album packaged with its commercial release included a bonus DVD featuring interviews with Naess and footage of the recording sessions.
+The package also included a heart-shaped metal locket, a pressed leaf and a pencil sketch of Naess.
 The main album is also part of the package although a slightly different master with a different track order.

 "Calling" was released as a single from this album.
 It was announced in December 2006 that "Ballerina" was re-recorded with Tori Amos producing and providing piano for a possible future single release.